KaisenAmin/Config/README.md

 * **Rename Key Feature:**This feature is implemented as a function named renameKey, which provides the functionality to rename a key within a particular section in the configuration file.

+* **Total Key Count:**The totalKeyCount function provides a mechanism to count the total number of keys across all sections within the configuration file.

 ## Usage

 First, initialize a `Config` object: